jseparovic/python-ws-dtc-client/README.md

 ### TODO
 Heaps.
 This just shows an example of login so far.

+Checkout client.py for the main code.

-The 'dtc' directory contains the generated code based on DTCProtocol.h
+The 'dtc' directory contains the generated code based on DTCProtocol.h.

+There are generated enums and message types to use in your code